GTCAO is a post focal system situated on the Nasmyth platform B, which corrects the optical beam to feed the scientific instrument placed after it.

 GTCAO is a post focal system situated on the Nasmyth platform B, which corrects the optical beam to feed the scientific instrument placed after it.
 GTCAO follows the classic design of an AO system with the use of two identical off-axis parabolas, maintaining the effective focal distance of the telescope.
 On Day 1, the system will provide a single deformable mirror conjugated to the telescope pupil and will use natural stars (NGS) for wavefront sensing.

 The GTCAO system is expected to provide a corrected beam that will achieve a Strehl ratio of 0.65 in K-band with bright guide stars.
-The size of the transmitted field of view is 1.5 arcmin diameter and the optical layout of the system includes an atmospheric dispersion corrector (ADC) working up to 60º zenith angle in order not to degrade its performance with increasing zenith angle.
+The size of the transmitted field of view is 1.5 arcmin diameter and the optical layout of the system has been designed to be able to include, in the future, an atmospheric dispersion corrector (ADC) working up to 60º zenith angle in order not to degrade its performance with increasing zenith angle.

 GTCAO employs a wavefront sensor of Shack-Hartmann type with 20x20 subapertures and a deformable mirror with 21x21 actuators.
-For tip-tilt correction it uses the GTC secondary mirror, which is a lightweight beryllium structure.
+For tip-tilt correction it uses the GTC secondary mirror.

 The first scientific instrument to use GTCAO will be FRIDA (inFRared Imager and Dissector for Adaptive optics), an integral field spectrograph in the near infrared with imaging capability. (see more at http://www.iac.es/proyectos.php?op1=7&op2=19&id=13&lang=en)